IMG_5420.JPG

 Massachusetts Bay Transportation Authority (MBTA)

-From May 2016 to October 2017, I was the Manager of Technology Policy for the MBTA, This primary involved serving as the Program Manager for Installation and Policy for the Automated Fare Collection (AFC 2.0) project.
+From 2016 to 2017, I was the Manager of Technology Policy for the MBTA, This primary involved serving as the Program Manager for Installation and Policy for the Automated Fare Collection (AFC 2.0) project.
 AFC 2.0 will deliver the next generation of MBTA fare collection through a P3 delivery.
 While working on this project, I directed a team in development of technical specifications, coordinated with ongoing construction and planning projects, analyzed the applicability of cutting-edge technologies, and developed the structure of the P3 deal framework and drafted the program contract.
 I also conducted extensive public outreach, constituent services, leadership briefings and policy development to ensure that the MBTA was properly prepared for installation of the forthcoming program.

 I also served as summer intern in the MBTA's Service Planning Department in 2007.